Prodigy-Hacking/ProdigyMathGameHacking/README.md

 - [Whimpers](https://github.com/KryptoCrash)

 ----
 ***All hacks and software are licensed under the Mozilla Public License (MPL) V2.0, unless stated otherwise with a separate license.
-Any violation of this licence will result in a DMCA takedown.***
+Any violation of the policy of this licence may result in a DMCA takedown.***